 If the foster females fail to deliver live pups, the process will be repeated at no additional cost (other than the cost of more female egg donors, if needed).
 The investigator must inform the facility if the mutation may cause any severe defects or lethality, so that pups can be properly monitored.

-Off-target mutations in zygotes is much less common than in cell culture, but it is still recommended that likely off-target sites are examined for mutation.
+Off-target mutations in zygotes is less common than in cell culture, but it is still recommended that off-target sites are examined for mutation.
 When using donor DNA, it is important to analyze founder animals for random insertion of the donor DNA into the genome.
+These tests are to be performed by the investigator using a method of their choice.

 Mosaic animals are common, and you must carefully analyze the genotype of your founders’ progeny.